Fort Washington Park: 1804–1814

 When completed, it was the only fortification on the Potomac River.
 Perpendicular earthen walls stood 14 feet above the bottom of the ditch that surrounded the river side of the fort.
 A tower facing the river contained six cannon.
 Although it mounted twelve or fifteen guns (later increased) which commanded the river below its position, the American Brigadier General William H. Winder, commanding the military district around Washington, feared that a determined naval force could nevertheless blast its way past the fort.
 It would then have Washington at its mercy.
 A survey the previous year also noted that the fort blockhouse was only able to resist musket fire, and could be destroyed by a cannon as small as a twelve-pounder.
 Its garrison consisted of 49 men under Captain Samuel T. Dyson, of the United States Army's Corps of Artillery, and elements of the U.S. 9th and 12th Infantry Regiments.

-On June 18, 1812, in response to British impressment of American sailors and other grievances, the United States declared war on the United Kingdom.
-At the time, Britain was also at war with Napoleonic France and, with their fleet thus engaged, there was very little activity along or against the American coasts.
+On June 18, 1812, the United States declared war on the United Kingdom.
+At the time, Britain was also at war with France and, with their fleet thus engaged, there was very little British naval activity along or against the American coasts.
 A British squadron did make an attempt to ascend the Potomac in July 1813, but turned back after meeting some resistance from militia and encountering treacherous shoals.
 As concern for the security of Washington rose, Major Pierre L'Enfant was sent to evaluate the fort and reported "the whole original design was bad and it is impossible to make a perfect work of it by any alterations."
 The Secretary of the Navy ordered an additional water battery of 9 guns to be built and manned by seamen under Lieutenant Decius Wadsworth.
 At this time, the name "Fort Washington" was gaining popularity but official correspondence often indicated Warburton, Digges Point, the Fort at Warburton, Fort Warburton and Fort Washington above the date line.